|Nutritional Guidelines (per serving)|

-Measure the sour cream and add the baking soda; stir to mix thoroughly.
+Stir together the sour cream and baking soda to mix thoroughly.

 Cover the bowl and chill the cookie dough for about 1 hour.

 Remove the dough from the refrigerator.
-Knead a portion of the dough a bit to bring it to a good rolling temperature that won't crack as you roll.
+Knead a portion of the dough a bit to bring it to a good rolling temperature that won't crack as you shape it.

 Roll the dough out on a floured surface and cut about 1/4-inch thick with a cookie cutter, thinner if you'd like crisper cookies.
 Use round cutters or use shapes.